laravel/docs/queries.md

 <a name="increment-and-decrement"></a>
 ### Increment & Decrement

 The query builder also provides convenient methods for incrementing or decrementing the value of a given column.
-This is a shortcut, providing a more expressive and terse interface compared to manually writing the `update` statement.

 Both of these methods accept at least one argument: the column to modify.
-A second argument may optionally be passed to control the amount by which the column should be incremented or decremented:
+A second argument may be provided to specify the amount by which the column should be incremented or decremented:

     DB::table('users')->increment('votes');